 The transformative power of the dog cultivates a calm, confident and empathetic school community.
 Through the lens of the rescue pet, while bridging social emotional learning with humane education, students learn compassion and what it is to have resiliency – they learn coping skills.
 The journey of the rescue pet is not lost on them.
 Both have a vulnerability to suffering and kindness.
 Dogs - whether they come to school every day or every once in a while, or are represented in stories , photos, or videos - are unique to the Mutt-i-grees Curriculum.
 They nurture students’ imagination.
 Contribute to happiness and kindness.
 Provide opportunity for service learning, and the cultivation of empathy, and compassion.
 These are some of the outcomes.
 5000+ educators are using this program and seeing first hand its impact.

-APPLICATIONS for the 2020/21 are closed.
-The Mutt-i-grees® National Student Ambassador Program.
+NOW ACCEPTING APPLICATIONS for the 2022/23 The Mutt-i-grees® Global Student Ambassador Program.
 A service learning, leadership opportunity.

 The Helen Keller National Center in Port Washington, NY (HKNC) provides training and support for independent living while having practical, real world applications.
 The philosophy of HKNC is to prepare for a great job, where you pursue your passion and devote yourself to a cause.
 At North Shore Animal League America, our staff does - Read more

 Mutt-i-grees Student Ambassadors have done fantastic work raising awareness for shelter pets this year!
 The amount of compassion shown by the students is truly moving and we are very proud to be working with these students and teachers to help rescue animals.
 This is the first year we went global with - Read more

 How Does a Pet Benefit Your Mental Health?